Viktar-T/OZE-projektowanie/_promts/InstractorNotes-v3-short-notes.md

 **Task**

-Rewrite only the `InstructorNotes` for each slide for the file or directory.
+after each slide add second section `InstructorNotes`. this secton should contain shorten version of the main `InstructorNotes`. dont delete main long section of `InstructorNotes`.

 **Language & Voice**